dhardestylewis/geoflood_docker/README.md

 This [Dockerfile](https://github.com/dhardestylewis/geoflood_docker/blob/main/Dockerfile) and [taudem_docker](https://github.com/dhardestylewis/taudem_docker)'s [Dockerfile](https://github.com/dhardestylewis/taudem_docker/blob/main/Dockerfile) can be used as line-by-line installation instructions for TauDEM and GeoFlood's software dependencies.

-Note: this GeoFlood Docker image does not contain a copy of GeoFlood itself.
+*Note*: this GeoFlood Docker image does not contain a copy of GeoFlood itself.
 This image provides the software dependencies to GeoFlood.
 It will be necessary to separately install GeoFlood, whether within a GeoFlood container or separately on the host computer.